rbarbalat/Cypher/README.md

       ```

-* Returns a dictionary containing the newly added member, and the updated member list
+* The current user joins the team with specified id and a dictionary with successful response is returned

     * `POST /api/teams/<int:id>/members`

       ```json
       {
-          "id": "Integer",
-          "username": "String"
+          "message": "added"
       }
       ```

-* If user is Admin, returns confirmation message of successful deletion of Team
+* Returns a confirmation message of the successful deletion of specified team if the current user is the team owner.

     * `DELETE /api/teams/<int:id>`